networknt/json-schema-validator/README.md

 [![Javadocs](http://www.javadoc.io/badge/com.networknt/json-schema-validator.svg)](https://www.javadoc.io/doc/com.networknt/json-schema-validator)

-This is a Java implementation of the [JSON Schema Core Draft v4, v6, v7, v2019-09 and v2020-12(partial)](http://json-schema.org/latest/json-schema-core.html) specification for JSON schema validation.
+This is a Java implementation of the [JSON Schema Core Draft v4, v6, v7, v2019-09 and v2020-12](http://json-schema.org/latest/json-schema-core.html) specification for JSON schema validation.

 In addition, it also works for OpenAPI 3.0 request/response validation with some [configuration flags](doc/config.md).
 For users who want to collect information from a JSON node based on the schema, the [walkers](doc/walkers.md) can help.
 The default JSON parser is the [Jackson](https://github.com/FasterXML/jackson) that is the most popular one.
 As it is a key component in our [light-4j](https://github.com/networknt/light-4j) microservices framework to validate request/response against OpenAPI specification for [light-rest-4j](http://www.networknt.com/style/light-rest-4j/) and RPC schema for [light-hybrid-4j](http://www.networknt.com/style/light-hybrid-4j/) at runtime, performance is the most important aspect in the design.

+## JSON Schema Draft Specification Compatibility

+Information on the compatibility support for each version, including known issues, can be found in the [Compatibility with JSON Schema versions](doc/compatibility.md) document.

+## Upgrading to new versions

+Information on notable or breaking changes when upgrading the library can be found in the [Upgrading to new versions](doc/upgrading.md) document.
+This library can contain breaking changes in minor version releases.

+For the latest version, please check the [Releases](https://github.com/networknt/json-schema-validator/releases) page.

 ## Why this library